coffee2code/obfuscate-email/readme.txt

 * *Does this protect emails appearing in mailto: links and within HTML tag attributes?* Yes, though if you specify custom replacement strings visitors clicking on a mailto link will have to modify the email address that shows up in their mail program.

 * *How effective is this?* In the aforementioned experiment, almost no spam emails were received when using just this technique.
-However, this technique does not require the support of any particular client-side techniques (CSS or JavaScript).
+As a bonus, this technique does not require the support of any particular client-side techniques (CSS or JavaScript).

 * *Examples*
     * Custom AT and DOT replacements